 When the small cell is to be used for mobile services, they must notify owners and occupiers before they install.
 Telcos must follow the Mobile Phone Base Station Deployment Code.

 - tell councils and the public about their plans and when they will install

 - respond to submissions from councils during the comment period

-The comment period is 10 business days.
+The comment period is a minimum of 10 business days.